|

 in 1914 under Tsar Nicholas II.

-'Instead, therefore, of making common cause with the other
+'Instead, therefore, of making common cause

-after the Bolsheviks were beaten; he would have acted similarly, mutatis
+settled after the Bolsheviks were beaten; he would have acted similarly, mutatis

 mutandis, with regard to Poland, the Baltic Republics, the Caucasians,